Bullet Journal Hacks To Make Your Planner Insanely Productive

 But don’t forget to add the page into your index too.

-Use Washi Tape to Mark
+Use Washi Tape to Bookmark

-Washi tape is one of those great products that can be used in so many ways.
 You can decorate with it, add exclamations with it and you can use it like a bookmark.

 I like to add a corner to my monthly calendar so that I can find it at a glance.